XiaYifan1999/LORD/README.md

 - ## Dataset

 All datasets used in this paper are publicly available online.
 We will further organize and release a unified pipeline for dataset comparison.

+- ## Acknowledge

+The framework implementation is adapted from [GCPD](https://github.com/AoxiangFan/GeneralizedCoherentPointDrift)